Phormium tenax: Māori traditional uses

 New Zealand flax was one of the most commonly used fibres for weaving prior to European contact in New Zealand, due to its wide availability and long strands.
 Harakeke can be woven raw to create open-weave items (where the para or the waterproof epidermis of the plant is kept intact), or processed so only the muka remains, for close-weave objects.
-The broad length of harakeke leaves allow weavers to create a variety of strip lengths, making the plant suitable for a range of objects and sizes.
+The width and length of harakeke leaves allow weavers to create a variety of strip lengths, making the plant suitable for a range of objects and sizes.

 In pre-European society, Māori had specific plantations of flax, which was their most important textile.
 It was prepared by cutting the green leaves close to the base before the leaves were split and woven.
 Various preparations of the leaves allowed the material to be used both as a hardy flat thick-woven material (as in kete and mats) and also as a fibrous twine, used for creating both rope and finely woven cloaks.

 Harakeke can be boiled with hot stones to bleach strips, however dying the fibre is difficult due to the water resistant para.
 However, harakeke can by dyed using paru, or an iron-rich mud.
 Harakeke can be made more flexible with less shrinkage using the hapine technique, where a knife or shell is run across the fibre to remove moisture without breaking the surface layers.